 Eric regards the General with a smile, then turns away to address the Vice President.

-“I will personally contact NASA,” Eric says to Bettencort, “as we’ll be utilizing our existing protocol for disposal of the extraction and containment module.
+“I will personally contact NASA, Phil, as we’ll be utilizing our existing protocol for disposal of the extraction and containment module.
 Your regular liaison team will be welcome aboard the platform as well, although you’ll want to mobilize them to the rendezvous site with haste.
-I promised the Colonel twelve hours and my clock is running.
-We lift in an hour and twenty.”
+I promised the Colonel twelve hours.
+We will lift in an hour twenty.”

 Bettencort nods his concurrence and levers his bulk from the chair with a low groan.
 “Mr. Folt, would you please send out the call and urge all due haste?”
 He doesn’t wait for his aide’s acknowledgement.
 “Thank you,” he appends to the stick figure’s unhurried deresolution from the room.

 There is in Bettencort’s posture and expression, as likewise in Woolard’s attitude, a certain unspoken anticipation the unseen bystanders cannot fail to recognize and Eric, himself poised to depart the meeting, hesitates.

 “I see there is something further on your minds, gentlemen,” Eric says.